mik3hall/qcapp/README.md

 [QIS-XML](https://arxiv.org/pdf/1106.2684)<br/>

-A couple, I think slightly different versios, of the PDF are included here.
+A couple, I think slightly different versions, of the PDF are included here.

 This attempts to make the original somewhat more IDE-like and extensible.
 The idea is you can open and run strange quantum java code.
 You can export that to an XML format.
-Currently in progress is reading that XML back in and generating the equivalent java source code.
+That reading that XML back in and generating the equivalent java source code.

 Or, the thought would be, export something else to the same common, language independent, XML format.
 Also, import the XML back into something other than strange java.
 Currently I am thinking trying to support IBM Qiskit python next.